How to & FAQ

 Disclaimer

-While Council staff will make every effort to ensure that virtual, hybrid, and live broadcasting is available for a particular meeting, it takes no responsibility for, and cannot be held liable for technical issues beyond its control.
-Technical issues may include but are not limited to the availability of the internet connection, device failure or malfunction, unavailability of the YouTube platform, or power outages.
+While Council staff will make every effort to ensure that virtual, hybrid, and live broadcasting is available for a particular meeting, it takes no responsibility for and cannot be held liable for technical issues beyond its control.
+Technical issues may include, but are not limited to, the availability of the internet connection, device failure or malfunction, unavailability of the YouTube or RingCentral platforms, or power outages.

 Written Public Comment

-The Council utilizes an E-Portal for public comment to accept written comment in advance of the meeting, then to sign up for oral testimony for agenda items during the meeting.
+The Council utilizes an E-Portal for public comment to accept written comment in advance of the meeting, and to sign up for oral testimony for agenda items during the meeting.

 The E-Portal will open approximately 20 days before the start of a Council meeting to accept written comment.
 Details for opening and closing dates for the E-Portal can be found at the top of each meeting page in the E-Portal.